Research

 [2] ALT: Towards Automating Driver License Testing using Smartphones

-Akshay Nambi, Ishit Mehta, Anurag Ghosh, Vijay Lingam, Venkat Padmanabhan, ACM Conference on Embedded Networked Sensor Systems (ACM SenSys), 2019
+Akshay Nambi, Ishit Mehta, Anurag Ghosh, Vijay Lingam, Venkat Padmanabhan, Conference on Embedded Networked Sensor Systems (ACM SenSys), 2019

 [Paper]